connctd/docs/docs/content/graphql/introduction.md

 ```
 *Example 2: Query names of all things*

-Checkout the [tooling](/graphql/tooling) section if you would like to see which tools and liberaries may assist you when working with our api.
+Checkout the [tooling](/graphql/tools) section if you would like to see which tools and libraries may assist you when working with our API.